Green online icon

 Melena is a medical condition characterized by the presence of black, tarry stools.
 The condition is caused by the presence of blood in the gastrointestinal tract, which is often due to bleeding from the stomach or small intestines.
 The blood turns black as it mixes with digestive juices, and the resulting stools can be quite foul-smelling and can be an indication that the dog is suffering from a health issue that requires immediate medical attention.

 It suggests a problem with the upper digestive tract since the blood has already been digested.
-Melena can be a sign of a number of different medical conditions, including parasites, ulcers, gastrointestinal bleeding, liver cancer, or could be caused by something your dog has swallowed.
+Melena can be a sign of several different medical conditions, including parasites, ulcers, gastrointestinal bleeding, and liver cancer, or could be caused by something your dog has swallowed.

 Depending on your dog’s diet and other factors, they may naturally have darker stools than others.
 However, you should always contact your veterinarian if your dog’s stools appear darker than normal or show any major darkening of appearance or color from day to day.